freesewing/freesewing/markdown/org/docs/about/faq/measurements-issues/en.md

 ![Waist to armpit](waisttoarmpit.jpg)

+The waist to armpit measurement is used to calculate where the bottom of the sleeve opening is located.
+An incorrect, too-large waist to armpit measurement can result in a too-small sleeve opening and too-narrow sleeves.

 #### High point shoulder (HPS)

 [HPS](https://freesewing.org/docs/sewing/hps), which is used in several measurements, is one of the harder spots to get perfect.